Industry · Players

 “The company’s leadership created an amazing culture and it was a unicorn opportunity to be able to build upon the past success and grow the multifamily platform,” Garfield told Commercial Observer.
 “My near-term goals are to continue to lead the team to execute the existing projects to get them either construction ready or through entitlement.”

 Reed will take the position of vice president of multifamily construction, coming over from JBG Smith (JBGS).
-Over his career, Reed has had deep involvement in the design, permitting and construction of more than 4,000 residential units, 500,000 square feet of retail, 1 million square feet of office space and related site development.
+Over his career, Reed has been involved in the design, permitting and construction of more than 4,000 residential units, 500,000 square feet of retail, 1 million square feet of office space and related site development, according to a statement from EYA.

 One notable project, the three-building, 96-unit Robinson Landing in Old Town Alexandria, Va., won a 2022 Alexandria Architecture Award by the Alexandria Beautification Commission.